-On December 15, 2010, we entered into a termination agreement with Gloria McConnell, our former President (the "McConnell Termination Agreement"), pursuant to which Ms. McConnell is entitled to receive \$120,000, as severance, payable over a two year period.
+On December 15, 2010, we entered into a termination agreement with Gloria McConnell, our former President (the "McConnell Termination Agreement"), pursuant to which Ms. McConnell was entitled to receive \$120,000, as severance, payable over a two year period.
 In addition, pursuant to the McConnell Termination Agreement, we agreed to reissue to Ms. McConnell 12,576,811 shares of our common stock.
 These shares had previously been contributed to capital by Ms. McConnell in October 2010 in order to enable us to fulfill our obligation to issue shares to third parties.
 Further, pursuant to the McConnell Termination Agreement, Ms. McConnell has agreed to certain restrictive covenants, including non-competition and non-solicitation restrictions, and limitations on the number of shares that she can sell to 250,000 shares on any particular day and 5,000,000 shares during any three calendar month period.
+In November 2011, we entered into an agreement with Ms. McConnell pursuant to which we paid her \$22,500 in full settlement of our outstanding \$87,500 obligation to her.